ZonitoRBLX/ZonitoCurves/README.md

-	XCurve = The X value of the Vector3 that the curve will use YCurve = The Y value of the Vector3 that the curve will use ZCurve = The Z value of the Vector3 that the curve will use
+	XCurve = The X value of the Vector3 that the curve will use YCurve = The Y value of the Vector3 that the curve will use ZCurve = The Z value of the Vector3 that the curve will use HitFunction = The function that will run after the curve is finished, or hits something

-	Notes:

 	1# You **DO** have to set the Bullets parent under workspace beforehand.
-The script does not do it automatically 2# The script doesn't include a hitbox.
-You have to do that yourself, the script returns 'Curve finished' once the lifetime or curve is up.
-Use that to your advantage.
+The script does not do it automatically 2# The script **DOES** include a hitbox.
+'HitFunction' will be given everything that was hit, use that to your advantage

 ### EXAMPLES ###

+	local function Hitfunction()

+		print("Projectile curve finished")

+	end

 	CubicCurve1(
 	workspace.Part,
 	game.Players.LocalPlayer.Character.HumanoidRootPart.Position,
 	game.Players.LocalPlayer:GetMouse().Hit.Position,
 	Vector3.new(0,90,0),
 	20.0,
-	10.0
+	10.0,
+	Hitfunction
 	)

 	CubicCurve2(